haddocking/haddock3/docs/CNS.md

 The command to exit CNS is `STOP`.

-You now have a suitable version of CNS to [install HADDOCK3](INSTALL.md).
+You now have a suitable CNS executable to finish [installing HADDOCK3](INSTALL.md).